 Freshwater Teaching Resources:

 This section is focused on our waterways in BC, the species that inhabit them, and why they are important.
-This section has many great resources about salmon, however, it also includes resources about amphibians and ways you can teach kids to value and preserve BC's waterways.
+This section has many great resources about salmon, amphibians, and ways you can teach kids to value and preserve BC's waterways.

 At-Home Educational Resources:

 This section was largely created as a response to the COVID-19 pandemic.
 With kids spending more time at home, this is a great set of resources for keeping them busy and learning about the ecology of the North Coast.
-This includes more in-depth learning programs, to simple online activities and colouring pages.
+This includes more in-depth learning programs, as well as simple online activities and colouring pages.

 Recommended Guide Books: